 When Your Children Share In The Same Assets, Drama Might Ensue

 Each of your children likely has different financial needs.
 Some of your children might be better off than others.
-If in this situation you designate all of your children to jointly own your assets at your death, with the majority of your children controlling the disposition of those assets, then right off the bat – your children who have more pressing financial needs might want money now and value liquidity, whereas your other children might want to see those assets grow through a long-term investment strategy.
+You might create a timebomb if you designate all your children to jointly own your assets at your death with the majority of them controlling what happens to the assets.
+The children under financial strain that want money now might clash with other children that want to the assets to grow in a long-term investment strategy.

 Suppose that you have transferred your home to your children in equal shares.
 One or more of your children might want to sell the home to obtain their share of the proceeds because they need cash now, while your other children might view a home sale as a big problem especially if they don’t need the proceeds and the home is situated in a buyer’s market.

 One way of avoiding this dilemma is to specify in advance whether and to what extent your children can sell the home, which is really important if one or more of you anticipates living in the home.
 It is possible for your home to be held in trust for your benefit during your life and eventually for the benefit of your children at your death, where your trustee (the person who is responsible for managing and disposing of your trust assets) could liquidate the home as long as your conditions are met.
 Your trustee – whether that is you or someone else — could then distribute the proceeds to each beneficiary knowing that this is what you intended.
 Your trust could even have a provision where your trustee arranges for your children to buy out a cash-strapped child’s interest in the home if need be, providing that cash-strapped child money when it is needed without placing your other children’s interests in jeopardy.